RotRotAl/Onboarding-Newbies/chapter_03/day_16.md

 - Learn how to use `unittest` and `pytest` to write unit tests for Python code.
 - Learn the syntax and power of Gitlab CI.

+## Time limit

+The time limit for this session is 3 days.

 ## Setup

 This chapter is `INTERNAL` (the resources are available inside the closed network).